- How to upgrade

 To utilise all the new dimensions, custom dimensions, custom metrics and segments that has been added you will want to upgrade your existing legacy sources to use these new fields as well as our most up to date technology to prevent sampled data.

 How to upgrade

 Just connecting a new data source with the Standard report will get you the dimensions and almost all of the metrics that exists in you legacy report.
 The metrics that aren't included in the Standard report but existed in the legacy report are Multi-Channel Funnel (MCF) metrics.
-The MCF metrics are still available but they are located in a separate report named Multi-Channel Funnel and look a little different, read more under Legacy MCF metrics and New MCF metrics below.
+The MCF metrics are still available but they are located in the Multi-Channel Funnel report and look a little different, read more under Legacy MCF metrics and New MCF metrics below.